frnmst/md-toc/docs/markdown_specification.rst

   - https://github.com/github/cmark

-  The extension used in GFM (Github Flavored Markdown) should not concern md_toc.
+  The extensions used in GitHub Flavored Markdown should not concern md_toc.
 For this reason we assume that ``cmark`` is an alias of ``github`` in md_toc.